 At the co-option meeting, candidates will be given three minutes maximum to introduce themselves to Councillors, give information on their background and experience and explain why they wish to become a Lowestoft Town Councillor.

-All discussions will be in public and the Town Council will proceed to a vote on the acceptability of each candidate by the Town Councillors in attendance by a vote by a show of hands.
+All discussions will be in public, but the Council reserves the right to give the opportunity for candidates to give their presentation to the Council without the other candidates present, to offer fairness and equal opportunity to all candidates. the Town Council will proceed to a vote on the acceptability of each candidate by the Town Councillors in attendance by a vote by a show of hands.

 In order for a candidate to be elected to the Town Council, it will be necessary for them to obtain an absolute majority of votes cast (50% + 1 of the votes available at the meeting).
 If there are more than two candidates and there is no candidate with an overall majority in the first round of voting the candidate with the least number of votes will drop out of the process.
 Further rounds of voting will then take place with the process repeated until a candidate has an absolute majority.
 In the case of an equality of votes, the Chair of the meeting, typically the Mayor, has a second casting vote.